Federal Courts Have Ruled That Websites Must Comply With The Americans With Disabilities Act ("ADA")

 If You Already Own A Website

 All website owners should test their websites for accessibility and not rely on third party vendors or developers to ensure compliance.
-We highly recommend the Utah State University's WAVE Web Accessibility Evaluation Tool, the most recognized publically available free website accessibility evaluation tool available today.
+We highly recommend the Utah State University's WAVE Web Accessibility Evaluation Tool, the most recognized free website accessibility evaluation tool available today.

 In order to achieve compliance all pages of your website should have a WAVE evaluation rating of zero errors, zero contrast errors and zero alerts.

 Website handicap accessibility and compliance with the ADA is a process not a product.

 We all want to be welcoming and to have our websites viewable by everyone.
 Sometimes website accessibility for the disabled is overlooked and website owners with the best of intentions have sites that cannot be equally accessed by those with certain disabilities.